jek-bao-choo/installector/README.md

 ## TODO
 - think about how to use llama.cpp or ollama with this whichever lite KISS
 - Add memory.
 Reference how others do it.
 KISS
+- Understand how to resolve the dependencies issue of PyPI when missing.
+Or can we build the dependencies on build to have certainty?
 - Add supported version to the prompt and out of support message of we notify.
 - Think about repomix and docling for RAG.
 KISS.